-Informing your partners of an STI (contact tracing)
+Informing your partner(s) of an STI

-If you are diagnosed with an infection, treating your partner(s) can help to protect you from catching infection again.
-Treating your ex-partners may not only prevent them from having serious health problems but also stop the infection being passed on to others.
+Additionally, treating your ex-partners may not only prevent them from having serious health problems but also stop the infection being passed on to others.

-Our health advisors can help you with this task.
-They can contact your partner(s) and inform them that they may be at risk of the STI you have been diagnosed with, without naming you.
-To do this, the health advisors will ask you for your partner’s or partners’ name(s), age(s), and contact details (preferably mobile number).
+Our health advisors can help you by contacting your partner(s) and informing them that they may be at risk of the STI you have been diagnosed with, without naming you.
+To do this, the health advisors will ask you for your partner’s or partners’ name(s), age(s), and contact details (preferably their mobile number).